jd-solanki/anu/docs/guide/components/list.md

 :::::card `v-model` Support {bordered}

 `AList` also support `v-model`.
 Use any value other than `undefined` to enable the `v-model` support.

-If you use `items` prop on `AList` and don't provide `value` property to each list item, `AList` will emit list item's index as selected value.

 If you are using `AListItem` in default slot of `AList` you can use `handleListItemClick` slot prop function to select the item value. `handleListItemClick` accepts option item as parameter.